PicsArt/cppbind/docs/03_get_started/06_templates.rst

 ^^^^^^^^^
 This section covers function and class templates.
 To generate bindings for function and class templates, we specify all expected values of template parameters with the ``template`` variable.
-The value of ``template`` variable is a mapping between template parameters and their expected arguments.
+The value of a ``template`` variable is a mapping between template parameters and their expected arguments.

 Let's see an example: